koraktor/rubikon/README.md

 * A simple to use DSL
 * Automatic checks for option arguments
 * User defined type safety of option arguments
-* Built-in methods to capture user input and display throbbers
+* Built-in methods to capture user input
+* Built-in methods to display progress bars and throbbers

 ## Future plans

 * Automatic generation of help screens
 * Improved error handling
 * Built-in support for configuration files
-* Built-in support for colored output and progress bars
+* Built-in support for colored output

 ## Requirements